 - Disappointed in that at times during my home practice, I felt distracted, I watched the clock, I waited for the end of the session.
 At times, I was doing the practice simply because I had said I would and therefore I missed an astounding opportunity for self-reflection and growth.

-~ Moment of Truth: The 31 Day Schedule ~
+The 31 Day Yoga Challenge Schedule

 The First 10 Days: